kohana/minion/README.md

 ## Testing

-This module is unittested using the [unittest module](http://github.com/kohana/unittest)
+This module is unittested using the [unittest module](http://github.com/kohana/unittest).
+You can use the `minion` group to only run minion tests.

+i.e.

+	phpunit --group minion